Skip to main content

 Prepare and Conduct Your Dosage Probation Orientation

 The orientation serves several purposes.
-It is an opportunity for probation staff to learn about the dosage probation model and what to expect from the implementation process and readiness assessment.
+It is an opportunity for probation staff to learn more about the dosage probation model and what to expect from the implementation process and readiness assessment.
 It is also an opportunity for your team to come together in one place and time to receive accurate and consistent information about dosage probation and why leadership is interested in implementing the model.
 It also prepares staff to engage in readiness assessment activities as may be needed, such as case file reviews or observations, as mentioned above.

 Decide Whom to Invite

-It is highly recommended that you invite all probation personnel to the orientation, including leadership, supervision staff regardless of caseload, intake or support staff, and others who may be responsible for in-house cognitive behavioral programming, coaching/staff development, and data collection and management.
+It is highly recommended that you invite all probation personnel to the orientation, including leadership, supervision staff regardless of caseload, intake or support staff, and others who may be responsible for in-house cognitive behavioral programming, coaching/staff development, and data collection. entry, and management.
 It is also recommended that agents who may supervise people on parole or supervised release, juveniles on probation, or people on pretrial release attend.

-While not all attendees may ultimately supervise people eligible for early discharge through dosage probation, the orientation can help ensure everyone is unified in understanding and supporting your agency's vision for change.
+While not all attendees may currently supervise people eligible for early discharge through dosage probation, the orientation can help ensure everyone is unified in understanding and supporting your agency's vision for change.
 It can also make future cross-training and coaching in evidence-based practices much easier.

 NOTE